sh7dm/dp83x-gui/README.md

 dp83x-gui
 =========

 Rigol DP83X GUI.
-This is a simple graphing GUI for the Rigol DP83X connected via VISA (tested over USB by colinoflynn, tested over TCPIP although other IO connections should work).
+This is a simple graphing GUI based on Colin O'Flynn's and kudl4t4's github repository for the Rigol DP83X (DP831,DP832) connected via VISA (tested over USB by colinoflynn, tested over TCPIP although other IO connections should work).

 To use this you'll need to install:

- * Ultra Sigma from Rigol [OPTIONAL: Can also just copy/paste the address from the DP832 display]
+ * Ultra Sigma from Rigol [OPTIONAL: Can also just copy/paste the address from the DP83X (DP831,DP832) display]
  * Python 3.x with pyside6 PyQt5 pyqtgraph pyvisa-py install as follows
  * pip install pyside6
  * pip install PyQt5
  * pip install pyqtgraph
  * pip install pyvisa-py
+ * pip install matplotlib

 Once your system is running, just run dpgui.py via your installed Python.
 Supply the address string (open Ultra Sigma, make sure it finds your Power Supply, and copy-paste address string from that, OR just look in the 'utilities' menu, OR point your browser to its IP address).